bblanchon/ArduinoStreamUtils/README.md

 For example, with this library, you can improve the performance of your program by buffering the data it reads from a file.
 You could also debug your program more easily by logging what it sends to a Web service.

-Read on, to see how StreamUtils can help your program.
+Read on to see how StreamUtils can help your program!

 Buffering read operations
 -------------------------